 Immersion in a contaminated fallout debris cloud was a less frequent circumstance than exposure to fallout after deposition on the ground or other surface [29].
-However, exposure of workers to plumes of radioactive gas frequently occurred following releases from underground tests such as occurred during post-test drilling before gas blocking or during accidental venting (LRL 1966, LANL 1994).
-External beta doses from immersion in a contaminated cloud or plume can be calculated by applying a beta-to-gamma dose ratio to an estimated upper bound gamma dose, which is determined from film badge data or dose reconstruction [30].
+However, exposure of workers to plumes of radioactive gas frequently occurred following releases from underground tests such as occurred during post-test drilling before gas blocking or during accidental venting (LRL 1966, LANL 1994), or could have occurred on tunnel re-entry.
+External beta doses from immersion in a contaminated cloud or plume can be calculated by applying a beta-to-gamma dose ratio to an estimated upper bound gamma dose, which is determined from cycle film badge data or dose reconstruction [30].